 This Five Forces analysis of Harley-Davidson requires consideration for the external factors in the motorcycle industry, as well as the automotive industry.
 The company is stable despite challenges in the motorcycle market.
 The following are the intensities or strengths of the Five Forces affecting Harley-Davidson:

+Recommendations.
 Based on this Five Forces analysis, the goals and objectives of Harley-Davidson’s generic competitive strategy and intensive growth strategies need to focus on counteracting the effects of the strong force of competition and the strong bargaining power of customers.
 For example, Harley-Davidson can increase product development efforts, along with investment in technological innovation.
-The external factors in the motorcycle industry environment also point to the limited but significant effects of the threat of substitution and the threat of new entrants.
+The external factors in this Five Forces analysis also point to the limited but significant effects of the threat of substitution and the threat of new entrants in the motorcycle industry environment.
 Harley-Davidson can address these concerns through strategic alliances, market penetration, and global expansion.

 Competitive Rivalry or Competition with Harley-Davidson (Strong Force)